shekfeh/gromacs-tutorials/1_methane-in-water-nvt/README.md

 =========================

 This tutorials shows how to setup and run a simple GROMACS simulation, using one methane molecule in tip4p water.
-In this part I'll show you how to create the molecule and use *gmx pdb2gmx* to get the needed .gro and .top files for the simulation.
+I'll show you how to create the molecule and use *gmx pdb2gmx* to get the needed .gro and .top files for the simulation.
 Additionally we'll solvate the simulation box.
+Lastly, we'll run the simulation in three steps.

 Setup residues for pdb2gmx
 --------------------------